 IMPORTANT COURTHOUSE INFORMATION REGARDING COVID-19

 Skagit County Superior Court is dedicated to providing the safest possible environment for its court users.
-As of June 16, 2020, any person entering public spaces in the courthouse (lobbies, hallways, courtrooms, or offices of Superior Court) will be required to wear a face covering (face mask and/or face shield) that adequately covers their nose and mouth.
+Any person entering public spaces in the courthouse (lobbies, hallways, courtrooms, or offices of Superior Court) will be required to wear a face mask that adequately covers their nose and mouth.
 ADA requests will be considered and accommodated.
-Six-foot distancing requirements are also in place throughout the building.
+Distancing requirements are also in place throughout the building.

 Anyone who is sick or who has had close contact with a person diagnosed with or exhibiting symptoms of COVID-19 is ordered to remain home and attend their hearing remotely through phone and/or video.
-Superior Court and the Facilities Management Division of Skagit County are undertaking daily applications of disinfectant throughout the courthouse each evening.
-Starting June 15th, those applications will also take place periodically during the day.
+Superior Court and the Facilities Management Division of Skagit County are undertaking daily applications of disinfectant throughout the courthouse during the day and each evening.
 Additionally hand sanitizer dispensers are located at various locations throughout the courthouse.

 The Court takes your health and safety very seriously.
 If any prospective juror falls into a high-risk category for COVID-19 and wishes to be excused from jury service, that request should be made on the Jury Questionnaire and returned to the Court.
-Once jury trials resume, we will have a courtroom where six-foot distancing requirements shall be observed at all times.
-All users of that space will be required to wear face coverings (masks or face shields).
-Face coverings and hand sanitizer will be provided.
-Additional information on your jury service is available here
+Superior Court has remodeled a space to have a courtroom in consultation with the health department to provide a courtroom where physical distancing shall be observed at all times.
+Face masks will be provided for each day of a juror’s service.
+Hand sanitizer is also available throughout the courtroom.
+Additional information on your jury service is available here”

 TO ATTORNEYS AND LITIGANTS